Suspect arrested after two are killed at Kenosha protest

 "He was definitely very agitated.
 He was pacing around, just pointing his gun in general.
 Not necessarily at anyone specifically," Dirks said.

+As for why the gunman was allowed to leave, Sheriff David Beth portrayed the scene as chaotic, with screaming, chanting, nonstop radio traffic and "people running all over the place."

+The sheriff told the Milwaukee Journal Sentinel that armed vigilantes had been patrolling Kenosha's streets in recent nights, but he did not know if the gunman was among them.

-In other widely circulating video, police can be seen tossing bottled water from an armoured vehicle to what appear to be armed civilians walking the streets.
-One of the civilians appears to be the gunman who later shot protesters.
+However, video taken before the shooting showed police tossing bottled water from an armored vehicle to what appear to be armed civilians walking the streets.
+And one of them appears to be the gunman.

 "We appreciate you being here," an officer is heard saying to the group over a loudspeaker.